mirai001/project-neo/README.md

 My personal journey of learning, building, and understanding personal computing, infrastructure, and systems

 ## About
-Personal computing, infrastructure, and systems
+Personal laboratory for experimenting computing, infrastructure, and systems

 ## Objective
-  - Learning computing, infrastructure, and systems
-  - Building computing, infrastructure, and systems
-  - Understanding computing, infrastructure, and systems
+  Learning -> Building -> Understanding

 ## Roadmap
 ## Documentation
 ## Current status